itaifrenkel/security-101-for-saas-startups/vendors.md

-Startups also can't efford engaging with multiple security vendors.
-This vendor narrowing tool should help you with preparing a shortlist by entering your specific startup requirements, and getting a list of vendors and product names.
+Startups find it hard to engage multiple security vendors.
+This vendor narrowing tool should help you with preparing a shortlist by entering your specific startup security requirements checklist, and getting a list of vendors and product names.
 We also provide sample requirements to get you started.

 ## Disclaimers ##
 * This tool should be used for narrowing down a selection of security vendors (vendor shortlist) and should not be solely used for making a purchase decision.
 The information is provided as-is and we cannot take responsibility for your security tools choices.
 You would still need to contact the vendor, verify claims, read reviews and ask for a POC, before making a purchasing decision.